 So the consensus for many in travel is that vaccine passports are not getting out of jail cards.
 But some people in the travel industry see the vaccine passport as a positive ray of light after 12 months of a nightmare.

-When will ESTA travel return?
+When will ESTA USA travel return to normal?

 The introduction of vaccines in the past two months and the growing discussion around vaccination passports leads to a hope that travel will resume in the third quarter of the year.